Spectral invariants over the integers: Introduction

 \subsection{Context}

 Floer theory has been one of the main tools of study in {\symp} topology since it was introduced in the 80s.
 Although it is regarded as the {\symp} analogue of Morse theory, the actual construction is more involved and requires many choices and technical subtleties.
-One of them is the choice of {\coeff} field/ring; indeed, even for one of the most basic {\lag} submanifolds like $\R P^n$ in the complex projective space $\C P^n$, one needs to be careful about the choice of the ground field/ring in order to get meaningful Floer-theoretic information.
+One of them is the choice of {\coeff} ring; indeed, even for one of the most basic {\lag} submanifolds like $\R P^n$ in the complex projective space $\C P^n$, one needs to be careful about the choice of the ground ring in order to get meaningful Floer-theoretic information.
 The coefficient field $\Z/2$ is often chosen in this case.
-Thus, the choice of the ground field/ring is not just a minor technical matter, but a crucial point that yields different {\symp} consequences.
+Thus, the choice of the ground ring is not just a minor technical matter, but a crucial point that yields different {\symp} consequences.
 For recent applications of this point of view to Arnol'd's conjecture we refer to \cite{AB,BX,Rez}.

 \textit{Spectral invariants} are important symplectic measurements coming from Floer homology theory which have found a wide range of application in the field: to Hofer's geometry and Hamiltonian dynamics in particular.
-The theme of this paper is to study how the choice of a ground field/ring to set up Floer homology impacts spectral invariants.
+The theme of this paper is to study how the choice of a ground ring to set up Floer homology impacts spectral invariants.
+We note that usually fields were used as coefficients in this case.
+We will, however, mostly look at the ring $\Z$ of coefficients.